lorin/resilience-engineering/intro.md

 ## Complex systems

-Ever wonder why resilience engineerig advocates natter on about "no root cause?"
+Ever wonder why resilience engineering advocates natter on about "no root cause?"

 A recurring theme in resilience engineering is about reasoning holistically about *systems*, as opposed to breaking things up into components and reasoning